-- actions by Australian Government departments and agencies that are likely to have a significant impact on the environment anywhere; - > actions taken in a Commonwealth area that are likely to have a significant impact on the environment generally; and actions taken outside a Commonwealth area that are likely to have a significant impact on the environment of a Commonwealth area.
+- > actions by Australian Government departments and agencies that are likely to have a significant impact on the environment anywhere; - > actions taken in a Commonwealth area that are likely to have a significant impact on the environment generally, and actions taken outside a Commonwealth area that are likely to have a significant impact on the environment of a Commonwealth area

-Activities invoking the requirements of the EPBC Act must not be carried out without approval of the Australian Government environment minister.
-However, in certain circumstances assessments and approvals under the EPBC Act may not be required see the text on bilateral agreements and declarations below.
+Activities invoking the requirements of the EPBC Act must not be carried out unless the activity has the approval of the Australian Government Minister for the Environment.
+However, in certain circumstances assessments and approvals under the EPBC Act may not be required - see the text on bilateral agreements and declarations below.

-The EPBC Act places the onus for referring proposals on the person proposing to take the action, rather than the Australian Government.
-Proponents can determine early in the planning stages whether a project or activity will need assessment under the legislation.
-If the proponent is in any doubt, the proposed action may be referred to the Australian Government environment minister, who must make a binding decision within 20 business days on whether further assessment is needed.
+The EPBC Act places the onus for referring proposals onto the person proposing to take the action, rather than the Australian Government.
+Proponents are able to determine early in the planning stages whether a project or activity will trigger Australian Government involvement under the EPBC Act and, if so, the extent of that involvement.
+If the proponent is in any doubt whether the EPBC Act applies, the proposed action may be referred to the Australian Government Environment Minister who must make a binding decision within 20 business days whether the legislation is triggered.